mehulagg/gitlab_test/doc/user/packages/index.md

 ### View Packages for your group

-You can view all packages belonging to a group by navigating to **{package}** **Packages > List** from the group sidebar.
+To view all packages that belong to a group, from the group sidebar, go to **{package}** **Packages > List**.

 ![Group Packages list](img/group_packages_list_v12_10.png)

 On this page, you can:

 - View all the packages that have been uploaded to each of the groups projects.
-- Sort the packages list by created date, version, name or project.
+- Sort the packages list by created date, version, name, or project.
 - Filter the list by package name.
 - Change tabs to display packages of a certain type.
 - Navigate to specific package detail page.

 ### View additional package information

-Additional package information can be viewed by browsing to the package details page from the either the project or group list.
+To view additional package information, from the either the project or group list, go to the package details page.

 ![Package detail](img/package_detail_v12_10.png)